Dairy Freeze, a staple in Island community

-Island’s Dairy Freeze will enter its 64th year in 2020.
-The restaurant is a staple in the small community and a point of pride for many of its residents, including owners, brothers Tim and Dan Taylor.
+Island Dairy Freeze, a staple in the small McLean County community and a point of pride for many of its residents, including owners brothers Tim and Dan Taylor, will enter its 64th year in 2020.

-The Dairy Freeze was originally opened in 1956 by Tim and Dan Taylor’s grandparents, Edith and Owsley Taylor before being taken over by their son and daughter-in-law Henry and Lydia Taylor in 1976, who are now retired, but still partly own the restaurant along with their two sons.
+The Dairy Freeze was originally opened in 1956 by Tim and Dan Taylor’s grandparents, Edith and Owsley Taylor before being taken over by their son and daughter-in-law, Henry and Lydia Taylor, in 1976.
+They are now retired, but still own part of the restaurant along with their two sons.

 Tim and Dan Taylor started working with their parents at the restaurant while teenagers.